At UN, Pakistan calls for end to Israel’s siege of Gaza

 UNITED NATIONS, Oct 21 (APP):Pakistan has welcomed the recent political reconciliation between the Palestinian factions — Fatah and Hamas — but said that this positive development was not enough to tip the scales of justice in favour of their long-suffering under Israeli occupation.

-“The international community must renew its resolve to sustain positive momentum and, as a first step, the illegal and oppressive siege of Gaza by Israel must be lifted,” Ambassador Lodhi, permanent representative of Pakistan to the United Nations, told the UN Security Council.
+“The international community must renew its resolve to sustain positive momentum and, as a first step, the illegal and oppressive siege of Gaza by Israel must be lifted,” Ambassador Maleeha Lodhi, permanent representative of Pakistan to the United Nations, told the UN Security Council.

 Speaking in a debate on the situation in the Middle east, she said that lack of progress on the Palestinian issue had not only betrayed the hopes and aspirations of generations of Palestinians, it had also sown the seeds of endless hostility and discord in the region.